At the Detroit Zoo

 Two male sandhill cranes found sanctuary at the Detroit Zoo after being rescued and rehabilitated.
 One of the cranes was found as a chick in 2002 with a wing problem.
 Rescuers determined he would not survive in the wild.
 The second crane was rescued in 2015 with a badly injured wing.
 His injuries required amputation of the wing tip, leaving him unable to fly.
 The sandhill cranes can be found in a grassy habitat with a pond just west of the guanacos.

-The sandhill crane is a large-bodied bird with an impressive wingspan, long black legs, a long neck and a short bill.
-It has grey plumage on the body, becoming white or paler grey on the face, chin and upper throat, and a patch of bald red skin on the top of its head.
+Sandhill cranes are large-bodied birds with an impressive wingspan, long black legs, long necks and short bills.
+They have grey plumage on their bodies, becoming white or paler grey on their faces, chins and upper throats, and a patch of bald red skin on the top of their heads.

-The sandhill crane is the most abundant crane species on Earth, renowned for its spectacular mass migrations.
+Sandhill cranes are the most abundant crane species on Earth, renowned for their spectacular mass migrations.

-Even though sandhill crane chicks fledge at around 67 to 75 days, they do not become independent of the parents until they are 9 to 10 months old.
+Even though sandhill cranes chicks fledge at around 67 to 75 days, they do not become independent of the parents until they are 9 to 10 months old.